fbxyz/respysive-slide/README.md

 # respysive-slide
 ___
 A Python package that allows you to create interactive presentations using Python, Bootstrap and Reveal.js.
+Charts from Altair and Plotly can also be added.

 ___
 ## Installation